Markings on Swedish Bayonets

 Located to the town of Huskvarna.

-Founded in 1689.
 The small arms division was sold to FFV (Carl Gustaf) in 1969, and production moved to Eskilstuna in the early 1970s.

 It was privatized in 1757 and became company in 1867, Husqvarna Vapenfabriks AB (HVA).